ZODIAC CIPHERS

 "It wasn't until January 10, 1974 that Oakland Police found their first clues.
 Two men arrested during a gunfight with police in Concord had a truck full of Symbionese Liberation Army literature.
 Later that day in Concord, a house torched by arson was also full of SLA literature, a stockpile of weapons and two pipe-bombs.
 The police found a letter titled “The August Seventh Movement,” a group that claimed responsibility for shooting down two Oakland officers in a helicopter by sniper as well as a communique targeting state prison officials and their wives with death by cyanide.
 In November 1973, Superintendent Marcus Foster (the first black superintendent in the city) of the Oakland School Administration was shot and killed.
 Deputy Superintendent Robert Blackburn was seriously wounded.
 The attackers used bullets whose core had been removed and replaced with cyanide crystals.
 Letters and calls were made to the San Francisco Chronicle, the Alameda County Coroner's Office, and a Berkeley radio station by the Symbionese Liberation Army", Ghoulifornia.

-The Symbionese Liberation Army, not only wrote threatening letters to the San Francisco Chronicle, but in similar fashion to the 'Phone call to Melvin Belli' on the Jim Dunbar KGO-TV show, the S.L.A mailed a cut-and-paste lettered correspondence to KGO-TV.
-Therefore, isn't it very likely a militant group, operating between 1973 and 1975, who wrote letters to the San Francisco Chronicle, would likely be responsible for the S.L.A letter mailed one day before Patricia Hearst's kidnapping.
-Or is it more likely that the Zodiac Killer just resurfaced after nearly three years?
+The Symbionese Liberation Army, not only wrote threatening letters to the San Francisco Chronicle, but in similar fashion to the 'Phone call to Melvin Belli' on the Jim Dunbar KGO-TV show, the SLA mailed a cut-and-paste lettered correspondence to KGO-TV.
+Therefore, isn't it very likely a militant group, operating between 1973 and 1975, who wrote letters to the San Francisco Chronicle, would likely be responsible for the SLA letter mailed one day before Patricia Hearst's kidnapping.
+Or is it more likely that the Zodiac Killer just resurfaced after nearly three years to reference the Symbionese Liberation Army?

-S.L.A member James Kilgore was ultimately jailed in 2002 for his participation in the April 21st 1975 Crocker National Bank robbery that resulted in the murder of bank customer Myrna Lee Opsahl.
+SLA member James Kilgore was ultimately jailed in 2002 for his participation in the April 21st 1975 Crocker National Bank robbery that resulted in the murder of bank customer Myrna Lee Opsahl.
 “I accept full responsibility for my actions on that day,” said Kilgore, a former San Rafael High School honors student and one-time economics major who became an SLA bomb maker and eventually a professor at the University of Cape Town" ReligionNewsBlog.
 The July 8th 1974 'Red Phantom' letter was mailed from San Rafael, and the May 8th 1974 'Badlands' letter was mailed from Alameda County, where the County Coroner's Office received threats after the 1973 murder of Marcus Foster.
-The January 29th 1974 'Exorcist' letter was mailed from either San Mateo or Santa Clara County, completing a list of communications mailed from areas the Zodiac Killer had never previously dispatched his correspondence from.

 Mike Rodelli, avid Zodiac researcher and author of the book 'The Inconceivable Double Life of a Notorious Serial Killer-The Hunt for Zodiac,' examined his suspect Kjell Qvale.
 It is a thorough and comprehensive analysis of every aspect of the Zodiac crimes from the perspective of his suspect, as well as a valuable resource on the case as a whole.

-Mike Rodelli considered the wording on the S.L.A letter pertinent to his suspect from a Scandinavian perspective.
-The S.L.A letter read "Dear Mr Editor, Did you know that the initials SLAY (Symbionese Liberation Army) spell "sla", an old Norse word meaning "kill". a friend."
+Mike Rodelli considered the wording on the SLA letter pertinent to his suspect from a Scandinavian perspective.
+The SLA letter read "Dear Mr Editor, Did you know that the initials SLA (Symbionese Liberation Army) spell "sla", an old Norse word meaning "kill". a friend."
 Kjell Qvale was a Norwegian-American business executive and was one of the key figures in the creation of the Jensen-Healey.
 He became the first distributor for Jaguar on the Pacific West Coast.

-The author of the S.L.A letter by referencing "sla" and "old Norse" was certainly indicating they may have had a Scandinavian connection, although stating "sla" meant "kill" rather than "strike" may have suggested a loose connection through family.
+The author of the SLA letter by referencing "sla" and "old Norse" was certainly indicating they may have had a Scandinavian connection.
 Here is an English-Old Norse Dictionary.

 Picture